 The Sigma 20mm F2 DG DN Contemporary Lens features a gear-like metal ribbed focus ring.
 Located immediately behind the lens hood, the focus ring is easy to find, and though not huge, it has sufficient size.

 Overall, this lens provides a high-quality manual focus experience, with an ideal rotational resistance, smooth movement, no play, and, when turned slowly, a slow rate of adjustment that facilitates precise manual focusing.
 As hinted, this focus ring has a variable adjustment rate based on the rotation speed.
 A full extent focus distance change requires 420° of rotation when turning the focus ring slowly.
 Turn the ring fast, and only 120° of rotation does the same.
-The rotation speed difference required to switch to the faster rate is significant enough to change rates inadvertently.
+The rotation speed difference required to switch to the faster rate is significant enough to avoid inadvertent rate changes.

 With a minimum focus distance of 8.7" (220mm), this lens has a useful, though unremarkable, 0.15x maximum magnification spec.